data-S-index/overview/README.md

 ## Table

 Table 1.
 Major resources needed to calculate the proposed Dataset Index and S-index.
 All are free, and the majority are open source.
 All are existing infrastructure, except for the custom domain classification model we have fine-tuned to fill a gap for datasets without a domain assigned in OpenAlex.
-We have already used most of them in our large-scale testing and validation as part of our submission for Phase2 of the NIH S-index Challenge.
+We have already used most of them in our large-scale testing and validation as part of our submission for Phase 2 of the NIH S-index Challenge.

 | Purpose | Resources | Free? | Used in testing? |
 |---|---|:---:|:---:|